ChristophGmeiner/NDDE4_DataLake/README.md

 ## Description of the ETL Pipeline

 All confidential information needed for connecting to AWS is stored in a local file (not part of this repo), i.e. dl.cfg.
 See the scripts for details on that.

+The ETL process is done in a Apache Spark cluster using the pyspark package.
+Raw json data is stored in an AWS S3 bucket (owned by udacity).
+The json data is loaded into Spark dataframes, transformed to star-schema dataframes and afterwards written to parquet files in another AWS S3 bucket for further and later analysis.

+Please find the description of each tabke / dataframe object below:

+### songplays_table
+This object is the fact table.
+Since it would not make any sense to accept NULL values for either song or artist in this table (for analytical reasons), this table is pretty small.
+This is due to the raw data restrictions mentioned in the purpose section above.
+Details on that can also be seen in the DataChecks notebook.

+### user_table
+This table shows masterdata about users.

+### songs_table
+This table shows masterdata about songs.

+### artists_table
+This table shows masterdata about artists.

+### time_table
+This table shows time and date based masterdata for each timestamp a songplay took place.

+## Scripts and files

+### etl.py
+Production-ready etl python script, which takes all the etl steps mentioned above.

+### etl,ipynb
+Explains the steps in etl.py

+### s3_inspect.ipynb
+Demo notebook for examining the contents of an AWS S3 bucket.